Pauline Atherton Cochrane

-Pauline Atherton Cochrane (1929 – July 29, 2024) was an American librarian and one of the most highly cited authors in the field of library and information sciences.
-She is considered to have been a leading researcher in the campaign to redesign catalogues and indexes to provide improved online subject access in library and information services as well as "a leading teacher and theorist in cataloging, indexing, and information access."
+Pauline Atherton Cochrane (1929 – July 29, 2024) was an American librarian and researcher in the field of library and information sciences.
+Her research focused on redesigning catalogs and indexes to improve online subject access in library and information services.

 Education

 Cochrane had a B.A. in social science in 1951 from Illinois College.
 Her first professional job was as an indexer at the Corn Products Refining Company.
 She went on to receive an M.A. in library science from Rosary College (now Dominican University).
 She worked as a reference librarian at the Chicago Public Library and Chicago Teacher's College before going on to pursue a Ph.D. from the University of Chicago.
 Focusing on classification research she saw her mission "to make Ranganathan's writings more accessible to North American LIS researchers, educators, and students."
 She was a co-founder of the Classification Research Study Group in the late 1950s, a group devoted to "the intellectual/theoretical development of knowledge organization" based on Ranganathan's Library Research Circle in India and the Classification Research Group in England.